groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/SCC14-ots.md

 date: 2022-03-01T15:12:22
 draft: false
 otherformats:
 breadcrumb: Create  BARCODE signature on OTS for C#

 ############################# Head ############################
 head_title: "Adding BARCODE signatures in a OTS file with C#"
 head_description: "Put BARCODE Signature on OTS file for .NET using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens file formats."

 ############################# Header ############################
-title: "Operating BARCODE Signatures in .OTS files with C#"
+title: "Sign .OTS files with BARCODE signatures in C#"
 description: "How to add BARCODE Signature with a few lines of .NET code"
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false